 Short Circuit: the Lifecycle of our Gadgets and the True Cost to Earth.

-A new report launched by The Gaia Foundation and allies, exposes the social and ecological atrocities and the toxic legacy of gadgets such as smartphones and laptops.
-From environmental destruction and contamination caused by extraction, exploitative working conditions during production, to the mountains of e-waste being shipped abroad, the report follows the birth, life and death of everyday gadgets and reveals their true cost to the planet and to future generations.
+The Short Circuit report, released by The Gaia Foundation in April 2013, exposes the true social and ecological costs, and toxic legacy of gadgets such as smartphones and laptops.
+From the environmental destruction and contamination caused by extraction, exploitative working conditions during production, to the mountains of e-waste being shipped abroad, the report follows the birth, life and death of everyday gadgets and reveals their true cost to the planet and to future generations.

-Short Circuit - The Lifecycle of our Electronic Gadgets and the True Cost to Earth is the follow-up to the 2012 report, Opening Pandora's Box, which exposed the alarming scale and rate of growth of the extractive industries and the disastrous ecological impact that this is having across the world.
-Short Circuit turns our attention to a key driver of this growth - the surge in consumerism and an increasingly throw-away culture, fuelled by marketing and illusions of necessity, and supported by the built-in obsolescence of our electronic gadgets.
+Short Circuit is the follow-up to our 2012 report, Opening Pandora's Box, which exposed the alarming scale and rate of growth of the extractive industries and the disastrous ecological impact that this is having across the world.
+Short Circuit turns our attention to a key driver of this growth - the surge in consumerism and growth of a throw-away culture, fuelled by marketing and delusions of necessity, and supported by the obsolescence built into our electronic gadgets.

 We thank Michael Mansfield QC, Dame Vivienne Westwood, Charles Eisenstein, Jim Puckett, Nic Marks, Gathuru Mburu and Julian Kirby for their support.
 Read their endorsements here!